-The first symptom may be stiffness or mild pain in the hip.
+The first symptom of slipped capital femoral epiphysis may be stiffness or mild pain in the hip.
 However, the pain may seem to come from the knee or thigh.
 The pain lessens with rest and worsens with walking or moving the hip.
 Later, a limp develops, followed by hip pain that extends down the inner thigh to the knee.
 The affected leg is usually twisted outward.

 X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
 In very low doses, x-rays are used to produce images that help doctors diagnose disease.
 In high... read more are taken of both hips.
 X-rays of the affected hip show slippage or separation of the head of the thighbone from the rest of the bone.

 Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more and MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more are also useful, especially if x-rays are normal.
 Early diagnosis of slipped capital femoral epiphysis is important because treatment becomes more difficult and gives less satisfactory results later.